tetracorp/knightmare/docs/_posts/2024-09-08-disk-structure.md

 of PowerPacker to compress data, which is seen on pirate releases that restore the standard DOS disk index.

-This suggests that the use of PowerPacker was original to the commerical release, and not something added later by pirates to fit their own cracktro and documentation on disk.
+This suggests that the use of PowerPacker was original to the commercial release, and not something added later by pirates to fit their own cracktro and documentation on disk.
 Accounting for PowerPacker, the file size total for disk 1 is 663,564 bytes, and for disk 2 is 827,524 bytes, accounting for the file